Touchpoint: In consumer decision-making

-Touchpoints for the "purchase" stage of the decision-making process are somewhat more direct, whereby the consumer evaluates the information they have searched for in the pre-purchase stage.
+Touchpoints for the "purchase" stage of the decision-making process are somewhat more direct.
+In this stage, the consumer evaluates the information they have searched for in the pre-purchase stage.
 Evaluation in this sense is when the consumer has selected a set of brands from their information search and compared them to one another.
-At this point of the consumer decision making process, brand touchpoints become the difference between a decision to buy and a decision not to buy.
-Touchpoints during the purchase stage, as mentioned earlier, are more direct.
-The reason is that touchpoints during the purchase stage can be found in store (or office if looking for a service) as store layout, through the sales team and staff, the point of sale and many other elements.
+At this point of the consumer decision-making process, brand touchpoints become the difference between a decision to buy and a decision not to buy.
+Touchpoints during the purchase stage are more direct than the pre-purchase stage because touchpoints during the purchase stage can be found in the store (or office if looking for a service) as the store layout, through the sales team and staff, the point of sale, and in many other elements.
 The store layout is a whole touchpoint in itself as it includes all types of atmospherics that help influence consumers.
-Such atmospherics involve using the senses to relate to consumers on a more personal level through the use of store scents, visual appearance, music and the ability to touch products.
+Such atmospherics involve using the senses to relate to consumers on a more personal level through the use of store scents, visual appearance, music, and the ability to touch products.
 This can be further explained using the concept of "The Consumer’s Culture" where the psychological core of the consumer determines the effectiveness of brand touchpoints and influence.
 When consumers are exposed to such elements of a brand, it is at that point where they make the decision to buy or even the decision not to buy.
-To reduce the chance of having the consumer turning away from buying a particular brand, there is a need to ensure that staff are properly trained in product knowledge and also in interpersonal skills.
-The reason for this is because the staff touchpoints are a physical and human representation of what brands are all about.
-Therefore, it is important to note that in order for customers to have a sense of trust in the brand or the company, the staff need to build rapport with the customer to retain such trust.
-This can further be established at the point of sale where the customer purchases a product and feels that the product they have chosen may serve their needs.
+To reduce the chance of having the consumer turning away from buying a particular brand, companies ensure their staff are properly trained in product knowledge and interpersonal skills.
+Effective staff are important since customer touchpoints with staff are a physical and human representation of the brand.
+Therefore, it is important for customers to have a sense of trust in the brand or the company, and the staff need to build rapport with the customer to retain such trust.
+This trust and rapport can be strengthened at the point of sale, where the customer purchases a product and feels that the product they have chosen may serve their needs.